How To Deal With Friends Who Do Not Respect You?

 Remember to approach them calmly, as you explain how their behavior affects you, and request that they treat you with respect from then on.

-Relationship expert Dr. John Gottman advises, “The antidote to criticism is to make a direct complaint that is not a global attack on their personality.”
+Relationship expert Dr. John Gottman advises, “The antidote to criticism is to make a direct complaint.”
+When you put up your complaint, they are more likely to hear you out without getting defensive.

-Confront them about it with honesty and directness.
-Let them know how their behavior makes you feel and what you expect from them.
+Confront them about the issue with honesty and directness.
+Let them know how bad their behavior makes you feel and what you expect from them.

 Try not to evade the issue or ghost the friendship.